 On-site instruction is required each semester for one week called boot camp week.
 Students come to campus for guest lectures, lectures from faculty, student project presentations, group activities, tests, and lab exercises.

-Radiological Technologies University’s campus consists of administrative offices, classroom and computer lab space, a lobby and kitchenette area, and a library.
+John Patrick University of Health and Applied Sciences’s campus consists of administrative offices, classroom and computer lab space, a lobby and kitchenette area, and a library.
 The instructional facility is well-lit, air-conditioned, has free wireless internet, and has adequate seating, computer, and audio visual equipment to provide students with an effective educational environment.

 Computers with treatment planning software required for classes are available to students studying remotely through a remote desktop connection.